SuperVingo/Dev_Nav/README.md

 # DevNav
-This Repository is based on Raspberry Pi 4.
+This Repository is based on Exynos4412.